Saurish-t/TrustGuard-public/README.md

 ---

 # TrustGuard
-For project privacy keeping the github https://github.com/Saurish-t/Lie-detection private **TrustGuard** is an AI-powered deception detection platform that uses a multimodal fusion of audio and visual data to analyze whether a person is lying.
+For project privacy keeping the github https://github.com/Saurish-t/Lie-detection private <br>
+**TrustGuard** is an AI-powered deception detection platform that uses a multimodal fusion of audio and visual data to analyze whether a person is lying.
 Built to enhance digital communication integrity, TrustGuard can be used in interviews, virtual meetings, or online safety applications where trust is critical.

 ## Problem